carbon-io/carbond/docs/guide/collections.rst

 Collection Operation Handlers
 -----------------------------

-The code snippets in the following sections come from the ``cache-col`` project in the ``carbond``\ 's ``code-frags`` directory.
-The "collection" in this case is simply an in memory object that maps IDs to objects in the collection.
+The code snippets in the following sections come from the ``counter-col`` project in the ``carbond``\ 's ``code-frags`` directory.
+The "collection" in this case is simply meant to keep a count associated with some "name".
+Also, it should be noted that the ``collection`` property in the MongoDB examples is an instance of :js:class:`leafnode.collection.Collection`, a wrapper class that wraps the native MongoDB driver's ``Collection`` (see `mongo driver`_ docs), and not an instance of :js:class:`~carbond.collections.Collection`.

 insert
 ~~~~~~

 The :js:func:`~carbond.collections.Collection.insert` operation handler takes a
 list of objects and persists them to the backing datastore.
 Each individual
-object will be a EJSON blob whose structure will be validated with the
+object will be an EJSON blob whose structure will be validated with the
 appropriate `json schema`_ as definded by
 :js:attr:`~carbond.collections.Collection.schema` (note, the ID property will be
 omitted from the schema when validating).
 By default, this schema is very loose,